 Message integrity — The message received is identical to what was originally sent.
 Nothing, not a single character, has been changed, added, or deleted.

 Sender authentication — The message was in fact sent by the person or other entity the message claims to be from.

 If the digital signature can be verified, then you can have very high confidence in data integrity and sender identity.
 If it cannot, then either the data has been somehow modified or it is an attempt to spoof the identity of another sender.
 You cannot tell precisely how it was modified — what was changed, added, or deleted — and certainly not who modified it, just that someone did something to it.

 The simple answer is that you just need to import my public key into your PGP keyring and make sure that your mail tool uses it.

-Unfortunately, despite the fact that my messages are signed using the OpenPGP standard, a standard dating from November 1998, many people seem to use mail tools that do not understand it.
-If you're reading this because you were puzzled or worried by mysterious "unknown attachments" reported by your mail tool, then you are one of those people using inadequate mail tools like Outlook Express.
+The OpenPGP standard has been around since November 1998.
+However, some mail tools such as Outlook Express do not understand it.
+If you're reading this because you were puzzled or worried by mysterious "unknown attachments" reported by your mail tool, there's the reason.

 If you're curious about the cryptography, about the mechanics (or really the mathematics) of how a digital signature is created and verified, see my "Just Enough Cryptography" page for an overview.

 You must understand that digital signatures do not provide confidentiality.
 That just isn't their point.

 While they are based on cryptography, digital signatures do not encrypt the message.
 Anyone can read a digitally signed message.
 The signature itself is just a distraction or is ignored if you or your mail software do not use it.
 If a digitally signed message needs confidentiality, then encrypt the original message as the first step and then digitally sign the resulting ciphertext.